 Doncaster Museum and Art Gallery has a fascinating history.
 As we are creating a new Central Library and Museum we will find a new use for the building and a new chapter will begin.

-Shape the future of Doncaster Museum and Art Gallery
+The future of Doncaster Museum and Art Gallery

 This Modernist style building could be used for a variety of purposes which will complement the new museum and the wider Civic and Cultural Quarter.